 Changes Made After Publication and Comment.
 Language that had been deleted from Rule 12(b)(2) as unnecessary was restored and relocated in (b)(1).
 The change begins the Rule's treatment of pretrial motions with an appropriate general statement and responds to concerns that the deletion might have been perceived as unintentionally restricting the district courts' authority to rule on pretrial motions.
-The references to 'double jeopardy'' and "statute of limitations" were dropped from the nonexclusive list in (b)(3)(A) to permit further debate over the treatment of such claims.
+The references to "double jeopardy" and "statute of limitations" were dropped from the nonexclusive list in (b)(3)(A) to perRule 12.1 mit further debate over the treatment of such claims.
 New paragraph (c)(2) was added to state explicitly the district court's authority to extend or reset the deadline for pretrial motions; this authority had been recognized implicitly in language being deleted from Rule 12(e).
 In subdivision (c), the cross reference to Rule 52 was omitted as unnecessarily controversial.
 In subparagraph (c)(3), the current language "good cause" was retained for all claims and subparagraph (c)(3)(B) was omitted.
 Finally, the Committee Note was amended to reflect these post-publication changes and to state explicitly that the rule is not intended to change or supersede statutory deadlines under provisions such as the Jury Selection and Service Act.

-$1975\mathrm{-Pub}.$ L. $94\mathrm{-}64$ amended subds. (e) and (h) generally.
+1975-Pub.
+L. 94-64 amended subds. (e) and (h) generally.